stivbot/sandbox/README.md

 For more information about our business planning software and to access additional features, please visit our [website](https://www.stivbot.com/) or the [StivBot repository](https://github.com/stivbot/stivbot).

 > **Warning**
 > This repository is public.
-You you want Stiv to assist you in private, you need to download StivBot from the [marketplace](https://github.com/marketplace/stivbot/) and install it to a private repo.
+If you want Stiv to assist you in private, you need to download StivBot from the [marketplace](https://github.com/marketplace/stivbot/) and install it to a private repo.

 ## How it Works